• Skip to primary navigation

 1. Blanch the spinach

-2. Saute onion, green chili, and cilantro.
+2. Sauté onion, green chili, ginger-garlic paste, and cilantro

 4. Prepare the tadka and simmer the spinach puree.